prisma/prisma1/docs/04-Reference/06-Auth/03-Authorization/01-Overview.md

 }
 ```

-## Request Matching for Permissions
+## Request matching for permissions

 When does a permission match a request?
 This is determined by the [permission parameters](!alias-soh5hu6xah).
 Additional conditions can be defined using [permission queries](!alias-iox3aqu0ee).